Midnight-Pantry/cinnabun/README.md

 # Getting Started

-Run the following to add Cinnabon:
+Run the following to add Cinnabun:

-`npm i cinnabon`
+`npm i cinnabun`

 Add the following entry to your typescript config (tsconfig.json):